reedery/reedery/README.md

 # Hello, I am Ryan.

-I am a creative tool-maker fascinated by programs that draw pictures.
+I am a creative builder fascinated by new paradigms.
+Experienced in computer graphics, cretive tools, spatial computing and education technology.
 Currently exploring interactive & temporal Gaussian Splatting.

  ## 🚀 What I Do